bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Yeah, sure.
 Another thing is that how do you get this kind of noise?
-Does it, when you deal with the floating numbers, just a little bit of noise can throw off calculations like in physics and stuff.
+Does it, when you deal with floating numbers, just a little bit of noise can throw off calculations like in physics and stuff.

 How is that dealt with this encryption scheme?

 Speaker 1: 00:57:55

 Yeah, it's a good question.
 So we, yeah, I mean, for the noise we use is sampled from the Gaussian distribution, so like a normal distribution.
 And what we do is like we kind of, before we run a computation, we kind of almost like predict or check ourselves.

 We check, okay, if we do this computation, what's going to happen to the noise distribution?
 And we kind of calculate like a bound.
 We calculate the standard deviation of the noise distribution at the end, in advance.

 And we make sure that the noise distribution is not so wide as to make the ciphertext unreadable, as to cause an error in the decryption.
 So basically what we do is we bound the standard deviation of the output noise.

 And by doing that, we can say the noise will always be within six standard deviations of the mean and we know the standard deviation is going to be x and so we know that we will decrypt correctly.

 Speaker 3: 00:59:11